 2 Ways to Archive Emails With Microsoft Flow

 This blog post is, in fact, an answer to a real-life question by one of our clients.
 She was looking for a simple way to have newsletters automatically stored in SharePoint Online.
-She also preferred to have them “in readable format”, i.e., with all formatting intact.
-Ideally, the whole process was to be free of charge, too, so third-party tools were an option of last resort.
+She also preferred to have them “in the readable format”, i.e., with all formatting intact.
+Ideally, the whole process had to be free of charge, too, so third-party tools were an option of last resort.

-- marketers who want to give read-only access to newsletters to their colleagues
+- Marketers who want to give read-only access to newsletters to their colleagues

-- users who want to create a searchable newsletter archive in SharePoint Online
+- Users who want to create a searchable newsletter archive in SharePoint Online

 At EnovaPoint, we‘re big on automation – so we‘re excited to see the growing popularity of services that help people spend less time on repetitive tasks.

 One of the major players in the field is Microsoft Flow – a cloud-based tool that allows you to create and automate processes consisting of multiple tasks across multiple applications.
 In IT, such processes are called workflows, and Microsoft calls them flows.
 They will be the core of this tutorial.